 - (1) Regular status begins on the first workday following completion of the Probationary Period. - (2) The Probationary Period may be extended for a period of time not to exceed six (6) months, with prior approval of the Human Resources Director.
-This request must be made in writing citing the reason for the request. - (3) An employee shall automatically be appointed at the end of the prescribed Probationary Period, unless the appointing authority, with approval of the Human Resources Director, notifies the probationary employee of the extension, or the unsuccessful completion of the Probationary Period at which time the employee shall have their Probationary Period extended or be dismissed. - (4) Dismissal of an employee during the initial Probationary Period shall beat the sole discretion of the employer and without recourse to the grievance procedures herein provided. - (5) An employee appointed to a position in an acting capacity by the County Administrator and subsequently selected as the regular employee in that position shall have his/her total time of continuous employment, including the time spent in an interim capacity, counted for seniority purposes, but shall serve at least a six month Probationary Period after regular appointment.
-When an employee is in an acting capacity, the employee will continue to receive step increases as provided under Section 18.405.

-- (6) Probationary employees, with the exception of Pool Staff, Relief Staff, and Project Staff, will not be permitted to apply for other positions until they have completed twelve months of employment.
+This request must be made in writing citing the reason for the request. - (3) An employee shall automatically be appointed at the end of the prescribed Probationary Period, unless the appointing authority, with approval of the Human Resources Director, notifies the probationary employee of the extension, or the unsuccessful completion of the Probationary Period at which time the employee shall have their Probationary Period extended or be dismissed. - (4) Dismissal of an employee during the initial Probationary Period shall be at the sole discretion of the employer and without recourse to the grievance procedures herein provided. - (5) An employee appointed to a position in an acting capacity by the County Administrator and subsequently selected as the regular employee in that position shall have his/her total time of continuous employment, including the time spent in an interim capacity, counted for seniority purposes, but shall serve at least a six month Probationary Period after regular appointment.
+When an employee is in an acting capacity, the employee will continue to receive step increases as provided under Section 18.405. - (6) Probationary employees, with the exception of Pool Staff, Relief Staff, and Project Staff, will not be permitted to apply for other positions until they have completed twelve months of employment.
 An employee who has completed at least six months of their probationary period, may sign for a lateral transfer in the same classification with in the same division.
-In unusual circumstances, this requirement may be waived in advance and in writing by the current Department Head and Human Resources Director. - (7) Completion of the Probationary period does not guarantee continued employment for any specified period of time, nor does it modify or change the employee's at will status.
+In unusual circumstances, this requirement may be waived in advance and in writing by the current Department Head and Human Resources Director.